Implement Queue/Stack with Array

 With the CycleArray

-, you can implement a standard queue.
-Of course, some programming languages have built-in circular array implementations, which you can search for and use:
+we made, and you can get a standard queue.
+Some programming languages also have built-in circular array implementations.
+You can also look for and use them:

 public class MyArrayQueue<E> {